roymanish/InterviewQuestionPatterns/SystemDesignQuestions.md

 - DNS to fetch IPs for domains to be crawled
 - HTML content parser
 - Deduplication Service
+- URL validation and filtering to exclude URLs not eligible for crawling
 - Blob store to save parsed html content(key words for search ranking/indexes)